Hudson, New York

 8. And Try a Cocktail (or two!)

-For entertainment, stop by Helsinki Hudson for live music, great drinks and finger lickin' good barbecue (unfortunately temporarily closed in 2020).
+For entertainment, stop by Helsinki Hudson for live music, great drinks and finger lickin’ good barbecue.

 For a classy evening, order wood fired pizzas at Oak Pizzeria Napoletana.
 They have everything from cheese and charcuterie boards to seafood, plus an extensive wine list.